akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ::: info
 Spell check is available for the English, French, German, Spanish, Italian, Dutch, Danish, Swedish, Norwegian and Portuguese (Brazilian) locales.
-Spell check is usable with localisable text and text area attributes.
+Spell check is usable with localizable text and text area attributes.
 :::

 ::: info